tansawit/tansawit/README.md

   <a href="https://twitter.com/tansawit">Twitter</a> •
   <a href="https://linkedin.com/in/tansawit">LinkedIn</a> •
   <a href="https://t.me/@tansawit">Telegram</a> •
-  <a href="mailto:sawit.tr@gmail.com">Email</a> •
+  <a href="mailto:sawit.tr@gmail.com">Email</a>
 </p>

 I'm a software engineer at [Band Protocol](https://bandprotocol.com) mainly focusing on integrating our [cross-chain data oracle](https://bandprotocol.com/bandchain) solution with various partner projects.
 I also work on our [block explorer](https://cosmoscan.io) and articles/documentation.
+Previously, I graduated from the University of Michigan with a degree in computer science.

 <!--
 **tansawit/tansawit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.